 This report is not a personal recommendation and does not take into account your personal circumstances or appetite for risk.

-The FTSE 100 had had a positive run this week, buoyed by UK GDP figures and manufacturing production data that showed that the UK economy was growing, buoyed by an increase in economic activity in the manufacturing sector.
-After having hit week highs of 7387.32, profit taking has set in and the FTSE 100 is now trading at 7337 (at the time of writing).
+The UK 100 had had a positive run this week, buoyed by UK GDP figures and manufacturing production data that showed that the UK economy was growing, buoyed by an increase in economic activity in the manufacturing sector.
+After having hit week highs of 7387.32, profit taking has set in and the UK 100 is now trading at 7337 (at the time of writing).

-The long term outlook on the FTSE100 remains unchanged.
-The FTSE100 continues to form lower highs even as price forms higher lows, indicating that the long-term uptrend may have stalled.
+The long term outlook on the UK 100 remains unchanged.
+The UK 100 continues to form lower highs even as price forms higher lows, indicating that the long-term uptrend may have stalled.
 As a result of the price action, a symmetrical triangle has been formed and price may continue to trade within the borders until about 60% of the distance from the triangle’s base to its apex has been covered.

 Within the medium-term context of the triangle and the price levels contained within, a break above 7360.5 could lead the way for a push towards 7527.7 (Nov 2017 and April 2019 highs).
 The symmetrical triangle is a continuation pattern, so bulls would expect a break above the triangle, which would push it towards 7888.3 in the long term.